 Like all fonts, hand-lettering communicates a distinct personality and voice.
 While designers now have a plethora of downloadable calligraphic fonts at their fingertips, authentic hand-lettering is known to be the ideal, higher quality option.
 This demonstrates a remaining need for calligraphic artists in a post-printing press era.

 Additionally, hand-lettering videos have become a prevalent social media trend, inspiring the general population to observe and practice calligraphy for fun and to enhance personal communications.
 The growing popularity of “bullet journals” has also encouraged the rise of modern-day calligraphy.

 Calligraphy has more than just a history — it has an evolution.
 This evolution, along with calligraphy’s nostalgic charm as a consistent stylistic trend, is the reason it has stayed relevant throughout time.
 Unlike other visual communication trends, its uses have evolved with society’s evolving needs and cultures.
 The question now is: What will we use it for next?

-The inspiration for this blog post came from Prosper’s Vice President & COO, Jenny, who recently brought in an authentic calligraphy set from China (pictured above).
+The inspiration for this blog post came from someone who recently brought in an authentic calligraphy set from China.
 The set inspired our team to learn more about the creation of calligraphy as the combination of design and writing resulting in a powerful form of communication.